zyw229/blog/blog/content/posts/macro002.md

 ## Is the party over?

-The market can still cling on the [mini-QE](https://zyw229.github.io/posts/macro001/) effects from BTFP, given the constant deposit outflow from regional banks continues.
+The market can still cling onto the [mini-QE](https://zyw229.github.io/posts/macro001/) effects from BTFP, given the constant deposit outflow from regional banks continues.
 If situation further worsens and prompts more action from the Fed, and maybe even forces them to lower interest rate, it will be a big positive for risk assets.

 However, recent data suggests the outflow might have stablized a bit.
 Usage of BTFP has decreased a lot, suggesting a temporary stabilization of US banking system.
 If this trend sustains, the QE effect achieved by BTFP may also be coming to an end.